 Most schools in America and the world currently tend to put emotions aside or suppress them during classroom cognitive learning.
 The authors argue that without emotion, learning is impaired.

 “Rather than working to move beyond emotion, the most efficient and effective learning incorporates emotion into cognitive knowledge being built,” they write.
 Effective learners build “useful and relevant intuitions that guide their thinking and decision making.”

 “For effective cognition to manifest itself in the classroom, emotions need to be a part of the learning experience all along”

-The implications of this for teaching, embodying, and modeling social and emotional learning as early as possible, are tremendous.
+The implications of this are tremendous for teaching and modeling emotional and social intelligence learning as early as possible.

-Because development of these neurons are an essential part of controlling a baby’s immediate and later actions, abstract thinking and memory, the earlier a child experiences training in emotional awareness and management, and in relationship skills, the better they will manage life challenges, the more they will achieve, and the closer they will come to having a happy life.
+Because development of mirror neurons are an essential part of controlling a baby’s immediate and later actions, as well as its abstract thinking and memory, the earlier a child experiences training in emotional awareness and management, and in relationship skills, the better they will manage life challenges.
+Also, the more they will achieve, and the closer they will come to having a happy life.

-In this country pre-schools are ahead of the curve in adopting SEL training, though by no means all have.
-Parents and K-12 are behind the curve.
+In this country pre-schools are ahead of the curve in adopting social-emotional learning, though by no means all have.
+Parents and K-12 schools are behind the curve.
 Clearly, it’s time to catch up.
-(Go to Programs to learn about SEL programs available to parents.)
+(Go to Programs to learn about programs available to parents.)